ckkok/spring-boot-keycloak-example/README.md

 Go to `http://localhost:9190/api` in your browser.
 This is the secured resource server and you should see a 401 Unauthorized response.

 Instead, go to `http://localhost:9191/api` and observe the client requesting and validating the access token from Keycloak before calling the resource server and forwarding its response.

+Shut down Keycloak and re-issue the request immediately.
+If the token is still valid, determined by its exp value, no further token validation request is made to Keycloak and the request succeeds.
+If token introspection is required, Spring Security can be configured to validate the tokens as opaque tokens, sending them to an introspection endpoint automatically.

+Re-issue the request after the token expires - check via jwt.io, the default clock skew is 60 seconds, i.e. a token that expires in the next 60 seconds is considered expired.
+Observe that if Keycloak is unavailable, the request will fail.

 ## References
 - [Spring Security Documentation on Resource Server Configuration](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html#_specifying_the_authorization_server)